-The project will be conditioned to construct on-site bicycle facilities to ensure connectivity within the project and adjacent developments, and the on-site pedestrian and bicycle facilities would connect the project with the future adjacent Class II bike lanes along Saratoga Way.
+The project will be conditioned to construct on-site bicycle facilities to ensure connectivity within the project and adjacent developments, and the on-site bicycle facilities would connect the project with the future adjacent Class II Bike Lanes along Wilson Boulevard.
+These onsite pedestrian and bicycle facilities would connect the project with the future adjacent Class II bike lanes along Saratoga Way.
 Through this connection to the proposed bike lane network, the project would provide continuity with adjacent projects, schools, parks, and other public facilities.
 The project does not include any further plans for transit facilities, however, park-and-ride facilities and connections to local transit services are located less than one mile from the site.

-2.25 The project is consistent with General Plan Policy TC-4i.
+2.24 The project is consistent with General Plan Policy TC-4i.